 Appraisals are a polarizing topic when it comes to purchasing property, especially when it comes to investing.
-While it’s true that an appraisal may come in at a value that is lower than expected or desired, in the end, it helps both borrowers and lenders make informed decisions when it comes to funding.
+While it’s true that an appraisal may come in lower than expected, it helps both borrowers and lenders make informed decisions towards funding.
 Additionally, an appraisal at the beginning of the lending process will help investors during their exit strategy.

 In this edition of our blog, we’ll go over what an appraisal is, what impacts the appraisal process, and why it’s beneficial to always have an appraisal completed on a property.